getsentry/symbolic/cabi/README.md

 1. Make changes to the `symbolic` crates and add tests.
 2. Update `symbolic_cabi` and add, remove or update functions as needed.
-3. Regenerate the header and run tests by running `make` in the `cabi/` directory.
+3. Regenerate the header and run tests by running `make test` in the `cabi/` directory.
 4. Go to the Python package in the `py/` folder and update the high-level wrappers.
 5. Consider whether this changeset requires a major version bump.